100 Basis Points Equals 1 Percent

 Historical Context

 The use of basis points evolved over time as financial markets became more sophisticated and the need for precise communication increased.
-While the exact origin is difficult to pinpoint, the term gained prominence in the bond market.
+Now, while the exact origin is difficult to pinpoint, the term gained prominence in the bond market.
 Bond yields are typically quoted in basis points, reflecting the need for accuracy in pricing and trading these instruments.

 Before the widespread use of calculators and computers, dealing with small percentage changes manually could be cumbersome.
-Basis points provided a convenient way to express these changes without having to perform complex calculations each time.
+Now, basis points provided a convenient way to express these changes without having to perform complex calculations each time.
 Over time, the use of basis points expanded to other areas of finance, including interest rates, mortgages, and derivatives.

 Usage in Different Financial Instruments